Network Structural Equation Models for Causal Mediation and Spillover Effects: Simulation Experiments

 \subsection{Results of Network-2 Scenario}

-We now report the simulation results of the second simulation study. \textbf{Estimation accuracy:} The findings in the aspects of both estimation bias and the Relative Root Mean Square Error (RRMSE) in the Network-2 setting, as reported in Supplementary Table S3, reiterate the evidence reported in the Network-1 scenario, and thus details of the discussion are omitted.\\
+\textbf{Estimation accuracy:} The findings in the aspects of both estimation bias and the Relative Root Mean Square Error (RRMSE) in the Network-2 setting, as reported in Supplementary Table S3, reiterate the evidence reported in the Network-1 scenario, and thus details of the discussion are omitted.\\

 \textbf{Estimation efficiency:} Supplementary Table S3 repeats the key evidence seen in Table \ref{tab:setup1} to confirm the theoretical results of Theorem \ref{thm:thm3}.
 Once again, ESE for all six variance estimators are close to ASE even for a small network $N=100$.
 The coverage probability of each estimand tends towards the nominal level of 0.95 with increasing network size.
 These stable performances again also reflect that the variance estimators maintain consistent accuracy and reliability as the network size increases.
 Such numerical stability and robustness is appealing in practical studies.

-We include two Supplementary Tables S1 and S2 that report the detailed results of the REN-SEM model parameters $\boldsymbol \varphi$, demonstrating the accuracy of the MLE estimation under the two network structures used in the respective simulation scenarios with $N=100,200,800$.
+We include two Supplementary Tables S1 and S2 that report the detailed results of the LREN-SEMs model parameters $\boldsymbol \varphi$, demonstrating the accuracy of the MLE estimation under the two network structures used in the respective simulation scenarios with $N=100,200,800$.